RubberDuckCollector/flash-card-collection/README.md

 **If you see an error, submit a pull request and I'll try to figure out how that works or manually fix the error**

 ### Languages

-- my flash card sets are more usable than the ones in the textbook for my flash card learning technique
+- My flash card sets are more suited to me than the ones in the textbook for my flash card learning technique, and that might also be the case with other people.
     - e.g in spanish, the masculine + feminine forms of each adjective are in my cards in a more explicit format compared to the textbook
-    - the male + female versions of nouns like *jefe* and *jefa* are explicit in my flash cards, whereas the Spanish textbooks I've made the cards from don't do this
+    - the male + female versions of nouns like *jefe* and *jefa* are actually in there in my flash cards, whereas the Spanish textbooks I've made the cards from don't have them written down
     - this makes it easier to recall feminine versions of words because they are given equal significance in the flash card set, which is not the case in the textbooks, making my flash cards more usable

 #### Dutch